-We offer several different types of massage therapies and sports massage in Southend at The Body Matters.
+We offer several different types of massage therapies, including sports massage in Southend, at The Body Matters.
 Massage treatments are available from our clinic based in Leigh-on-Sea.
 We also offer telephone & online support and remote consultations.
+Call us on 01702 714968 for more information.

 At The Body Matters, we believe we work in a different way to other massage therapists, we treat the cause and not just the symptom.
 Providing self-help advice to reduce the risk of aches and pains reoccurring.